FC4E-CAT/fc4e-doc-pidkb/docs/pid_kb_theory/identifiers.md

 - **Authorities** (e.g., GS1, DataCite) ensure Identifier uniqueness and enforce compliance with governance standards.
 - **Schemes & Standards** define how Identifiers are structured and maintained.

+## Identifier Properties

+Identifiers have potentially many Properties, and the structure allows for an unspecified number of defined Properties to be linked to an Identifier.
+It also allows for efficient storage of varying completeness in the scope of Properties known for an Identifier.

+The Properties are also linked, whenever possible, to well-known definitions - for example by schema.org or Wikidata.

 ## Identifier Governance and Compliance

 - Identifiers are typically backed by a governing Authority that ensures uniqueness and resolvability.